cscart/docs/user_guide/manage_products/import_export/fields_format.rst

 	EXAMPLE: */home/client/public_html/cscart-4.3.1/var/files/exim/backup/downloads/filename.pdf*

 The file can be specified without a path (just its name) if you specify **Files directory** on the **Import products** page when importing.
-Please refer to the `Product import <http://kb.cs-cart.com/product-import>`_ article.
+Please refer to the :doc:`Product Import <../import_export/product_import>` article.
 Several files must be delimited by a comma.

 .. important::